Farratto/WalkThisWay/README.md

 Current Extension/Module Support: Better Combat Effects, Friend Zone, GrimPress's 5e Automatic Effects, & Team Twohy's 5e Effects Coding

+## Other Rulesets
+This extension was designed with 5e in mind, but I have ported it to work on most (all?) rulesets.
+If you're running a ruleset other than 5e, it will check for prone and much less specific settings for not being able to stand:

+Unable to Stand, SPEED: none, & NOSTAND

+If you would like me to add to this list, or make more specific accomodations for your ruleset, please let me know.

 ## Still Being Developed
 If you find any additional effects, where a user is not able to stand up, please let me know.
 Or any other concerns or suggestions are welcome.